-The idea to begin Missouri Star Quilt Company came out of the blue.
-Previously, I had designed costumes for the theatre, but when we moved to Missouri the theatre scene wasn’t very big—here quilting reigns supreme!
-I decided to take a local quilting class and was immediately hooked.
-I quickly began stitching up quilts for friends and family from whatever fabric I had on had.
+The idea for the Missouri Star Quilt Company came out of the blue.
+Previously, I had designed costumes for the theatre, but when we moved to Missouri the theatre scene wasn’t very big—it was all about quilting!
+I took a local quilting class and was immediately hooked.
+I quickly began stitching up quilts for friends and family from whatever fabric I had on hand.
 It was so much fun!
 Then, one day I brought in some quilts to be machine quilted at a local quilt shop and I was told I’d have to wait a year for it to be finished.
 Two of my children, Alan and Sarah, told me, “Mom, if you have to wait that long to have your quilts quilted, there’s gotta be a lot of demand.
 You should start your own machine quilting business!”

 The idea of sewing quilts for a living thrilled me—they say that if you do what you love, you’ll never work a day in your life.
-So, in November of 2008, on a shoestring budget, we bought a small brick building in Hamilton that would fit a longarm quilting machine and started the Missouri Star Quilt Company!
+So, in November of 2008, on a shoestring budget, we bought a small brick building in Hamilton that would fit a longarm quilting machine and the Missouri Star Quilt Company was born!
 At first, we only offered machine quilting services and sold a few quilt fabrics and quilting supplies.
-Little did we know that within a few short years, we’d be offering over 30,000 bolts of fabric, along with hundreds of our own quilting patterns, quilt kits, our very own quilt magazine called BLOCK, and the world’s largest selection of precut quilting fabrics!
+Little did we know that within a few short years, we’d be offering over 30,000 bolts of fabric, along with hundreds of our own quilting patterns, quilt kits, our very own quilt magazine called BLOCK, and a huge selection of precut quilting fabrics!